- Plan your visit

 - What's on

-A Plains Zebra has rather broad stripes, especially towards its rump, with colour ranging from black to dark brown.
-There may be a brown ‘shadow stripe’ between a black and white stripe.
+The Plains Zebra has rather broad stripes, especially towards its rump, with colour ranging from black to dark brown.
+There is also often a brown ‘shadow stripe’ between the black and white stripe.

-Other zebra species differ: Grevy’s Zebra has narrow, closely spaced stripes over most of the body right to the hooves, and Mountain Zebras have faint stripes between darker stripes.
+There are two other zebra species: the Grevy’s Zebra, which have narrow, closely spaced pinstripes over most of the body right to the hooves, and the Mountain Zebra, which have faint stripes between darker stripes.

 - It was previously thought that zebras were white with black stripes.
-However, embryological evidence shows that the animal’s background colour is actually black and the white stripes and bellies are additions
+However, embryological evidence shows that the animal’s background colour is actually black and the white stripes are additions

 - Like horses, zebras sleep standing up, and only sleep when other zebras are around to warn them of predators